North Vancouver—Capilano (federal electoral district)

 North Vancouver—Capilano (formerly North Vancouver) is a federal electoral district in British Columbia, Canada, that has been represented in the House of Commons of Canada since 1988.

 The riding was renamed in the 2022 federal electoral redistribution, and its boundaries were altered.'

 Geography

-As of the 2022 electoral redistribution, the district includes the entirety of the City of North Vancouver, part of the District of North Vancouver and the easternmost part of West Vancouver, including Park Royal Shopping Centre, Sentinel Hill and all of Ambleside.
+As of the 2022 electoral redistribution, the North Vancouver—Capilano district (also called ridings in Canadian English) includes the entirety of the City of North Vancouver, part of the District of North Vancouver and the easternmost part of West Vancouver, including Park Royal Shopping Centre, Sentinel Hill and all of Ambleside.